DONATE NOW SECURELY WITH

 How much money will I receive and when will I find out the amount?

-The amount of money that you will receive cannot be determined by itself as all grant (award)s are based on the total available funds for all applicants.
+The amount of money that you will receive cannot be determined by itself as all grants (awards) are based on the total available funds for all applicants.
 Graduating seniors should receive a letter from BRSAF shortly after graduation informing them of the amount of their grant (award).
 All other applicants will receive notification in August.

 How does BRSAF funding affect college scholarships?